nondejus/AwesomeUnityCommunity/README.md

 * [CandyCoded](https://github.com/CandyCoded/CandyCoded "") - Custom Unity Components that are delightful.
 * [PixelSpriteGenerator-Unity](https://github.com/Shogan/PixelSpriteGenerator-Unity "") - A port of the PixelSpriteGenerator to C# for use with the Unity3D game engine.
 * [NGUI](https://www.assetstore.unity3d.com/en/#!/content/2413) - A powerful UI system and event notification framework. :moneybag:
-* [TextMesh Pro](https://www.assetstore.unity3d.com/en/#!/content/84126) - A alternative to render text in uGUI by using the distance field technique, which allows crisp fonts at any scale.
-This was recently purchased by Unity and will be integrated into the engine in the future.
 * [UChart](https://github.com/springd5211/UChart "") - Data chart/data graph for Unity.
 * [TMP RectVisualizer](https://github.com/baba-s/TMP_RectVisualizer "") - The size of Text and TextMesh Pro can be visualized on game screen.
 * [uGUI Hypertext](https://github.com/setchi/uGUI-Hypertext "") - Hypertext for uGUI.